aws-samples/aws-hpc-tutorials/content/08-fsx-lustre/05-examine-fs.md

 Continue connecting to the head node of the cluster by saying **yes**

-3. The Lustre Filesystem is mounted only on the Compute Nodes.
-Submit a Slurm job to allocate a compute node.
+3. You will experiment with Lustre on a Compute Node.
+Submit an interactive Slurm job to allocate a compute node.

 ```bash
 srun -N 1 --exclusive --pty /bin/bash -il